Anisotropic resistivity and superconducting instability in ferroelectric metals

-On the other hand, STO becomes semiconducting (or metallic) with partial substitution of Sr with Nb, La or with oxygen reduction, see for details \cite{Fernandes_review, Behnia_review, Muller_review}.
-The charge transport measurements show square temperature dependence of resistivity within unusually wide region of material parameters, \cite{Behnia_review, Behnia_T2_review}.
-Despite the study of superconductivity in this material has a very long history, dating back to work \cite{Schooley_first_experiment}, the mechanism of Cooper pairing is far from being understood as well.
-One of the reasons for that is the proximity to a ferroelectric quantum critical point.
-Another is that superconductivity emerges in the situation of Fermi energy an order of magnitude smaller than the Debye frequency.
-Moreover, the superconducting transition temperature mediated by acoustic phonons in this system was estimated to be negligibly small \cite{Ruhman_Lee}.
+On the other hand, STO becomes semiconducting (or metallic) with partial substitution of Sr with Nb, La, or with oxygen reduction, see for details \cite{Fernandes_review, Behnia_review, Muller_review}.
+The charge transport measurements show the square temperature dependence of resistivity within an unusually wide region of material parameters, \cite{Behnia_review, Behnia_T2_review}.
+Another remarkable property of the material is the existence of the superconductivity despite of the rather low electron density.
+Studies of superconductivity in this material have a very long history, \cite{Fernandes_review, Behnia_review, Muller_review}, dating back to experimental work \cite{Schooley_first_experiment}.
+However, the mechanism of Cooper pairing in STO is still currently under debate.
+First of all, the superconducting transition temperature mediated by acoustic phonons in STO was estimated to be negligibly small \cite{Ruhman_Lee}, thus ruling out conventional pairing mechanism due to phonons.
+Moreover, the superconductivity in this system emerges in a situation when Fermi energy is an order of magnitude smaller than the Debye frequency.
+Furthermore, the proximity of the system to a ferroelectric quantum critical point suggests that soft TO phonons might be important.

 A possible solution to the problem of superconductivity in STO was proposed a long time ago by Ngai, who introduced a model of superconducting instability based on electron coupling tuned by a pair of TO phonons \cite{Ngai_main}.
-In paraelectric STO the electron scattering by transverse phonons is proportional to second power in displacement amplitude.
-It is distinct from the electron scattering by acoustic phonons, which is described by the gradient of lattice deformation.
-Later Epifanov, Levanyuk, and Levanyuk studied the T-squared dependence of conductivity due to interaction of fermions with TO phonons near ferroelectric phase transition \cite{ELL_conductivity_1, ELL_conductivity_2}.
+In paraelectric STO the electron scattering by transverse phonons is proportional to the second power in lattice displacement amplitude.
 Below we will be referring to this mechanism as the two-phonon.
+The two-phonon mechanism is distinct from the electron scattering by acoustic phonons, which is described by the gradient of lattice displacement.
+Later Epifanov, Levanyuk, and Levanyuk studied the T-squared dependence of conductivity due to the two-phonon mechanism near ferroelectric phase transition \cite{ELL_conductivity_1, ELL_conductivity_2}.